gurditsingh/hydeout/_posts/test.md

 Structured Streaming supports joining a streaming DataFrame with a static DataFrame as well as another streaming DataFrame.
 The result of the streaming join is generated incrementally, similar to the results of streaming aggregations.

 ## Joining Stream with Static data
 In many of the cases, you won't be working with stream of data only.
-Only many a times you are required to join the screaming data with other data sets back to our scenario.
+Only many a times you are required to join the Streaming data with other static data sets back to our scenario.

 ```scala
 val streamingDF = spark.readStream